TBD54566975/developer.tbd.website/site/docs/web5/learn/decentralized-identifiers.md

 There are lots of different implementations of DIDs (called [DID methods](https://www.w3.org/TR/did-core/#methods)) with different use cases.
 Web5 currently supports a few methods.

+#### ```did:dht```

+The [did:dht](https://did-dht.com/) method, based on the Pkarr project, utilizes Bittorent's Mainline Distributed Hash Table (DHT) to anchor DIDs and store [DID Documents](#did-documents).
+This approach ensures that the identity information is maintained in a decentralized manner.

+The did:dht method allows operations like creating, reading, updating, and deactivating DIDs, and includes optional features like type indexing and gateway APIs for extended functionalities.

 #### ```did:key```

-A [did:key](https://w3c-ccg.github.io/did-method-key/) is free and fast to spin up.
+A [did:key](https://w3c-ccg.github.io/did-method-key/) DID is quick and easy to spin up.
 Since it can be created, but not updated or deleted, it is useful for single, ephemeral interactions.

 <!--
 #### ```did:web```